ROCm/rocm-docs-core/docs/user_guide/doxygen_integration.md

 Then add the Doxygen output to the table of contents (`_toc.yml.in`).

-Optionally, specify custom stylesheets to use in the Doxygen configuration (`Doxyfile`).
+Optionally, specify custom style sheets to use in the Doxygen configuration (`Doxyfile`).
-These stylesheets are a part of `rocm-docs-core`.
+These style sheets are a part of `rocm-docs-core`.

 - `HTML_HEADER`